quotient-technology-inc/ahalogy_frontend_interview/README.md

 Your view file can be found in app/templates/influencer.hbs, and your route file is under app/routes/influencer.

+You can use PT sans for the font: https://fonts.google.com/specimen/PT+Sans

 ## Prerequisites

 You will need the following things properly installed on your computer.